-Pork Binagoongan is a Filipino stew with tender pieces of pork belly in a flavorful sauce made with umami-rich fermented shrimp paste.
-Many variations exist; this one has coconut milk and plenty of chilies.
-If you enjoy the distinct taste of shrimp paste, you will love this recipe!
+Pork Binagoongan is a hearty stew with tender pork belly in a flavorful sauce made with fermented shrimp paste.
+If you enjoy the umami-rich taste of shrimp paste, you will love this recipe!

 Jump to: